-Have you ever woken up to find a tiny black bug on your pillow?
+Have you ever woken up to find a small black bug on your pillow?
 If so, you might have wondered about its origin, species, and if it indicates a larger issue at home.

 In this blog post, we’ll uncover the mystery of the small black bug on your pillow and answer all your questions.